Interesting Updates from Ryanair & Lonely Planet 2024

 “There’s nothing quite like wandering the Sahara Desert on camelback, hunting for bargains in a Marrakesh souk and exploring the enchanting blue city of Chefchaouen.
 This North African country made our list in 2024 thanks to the buzz from its historic performance at the World Cup, its ascension to the echelon of the world surf circuit and its revived music festival, Mawazine, to start.

-The earthquake may have given you pause on whether it is okay to travel there, but locals say travelers coming to Morocco is the best way to support recovery, making 2024 a good time to visit.”
+The earthquake may have given you pause on whether it is okay to travel there, but locals say travellers continuing to come is the best way to support recovery, making 2024 a good time to visit.”

 They listed climbing Mount Toubkal, trekking on a camel in Erg Chebbi and sleeping under the stars, shopping til you drop for clothes, spices and crafts in the souks and wandering the blue walled medina of Chefchaouen as their highlights.